zeuxisoo/php-slimork/docs/service-providers/pagination.md

 ## Usage

 This package mainly provides pagination services for database service providers.

 But you can also use it independently to provide pagination services.

+Firstly, You need to create the paginator object first by pass the `items`, `per page item` and `current page number` like

-    $paginator = new \Slimork\Providers\Pagination\Paginator('items', 'per page', 'current page');
+    $paginator = $this->paginator->make([1,2,3,4,5], 1, 3);

+Now, render the paginatior template with related paginator object

     $paginator->render('default.simple.html', [
         'paginator' => $paginator